ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Ballerina inbound authentication is abstracted out into 2 layers called `http:InboundAuthHandler` and `auth:InboundAuthProvider`.

-`auth:InboundAuthProvider` is protocol independent entity that only knows how to authenticate a user given necessary information. `http:InboundAuthHandler` can be protocol dependent.
-Even-though current focus is HTTP, `ballerina/auth` module can act across other protocols as well.
+`auth:InboundAuthProvider` is a protocol-independent entity that only knows how to authenticate a user when the necessary information is provided.
+The `http:InboundAuthHandler` can be protocol dependent.
+Even-though the current focus is on HTTP, the `ballerina/auth` module can operate with other protocols as well.

-The `http:InboundAuthHandler` is used to perform HTTP level actions which are extracting the required HTTP header or body and extracting the credential out of it and passing into associated `auth:InboundAuthProvider` and get the credential validated.
-The `auth:InboundAuthProvider` is used to validate the credential passed by the `http:InboundAuthHandler`.
+The `http:InboundAuthHandler` is used to perform HTTP-level actions, which are extracting the required HTTP header or body, extracting the credentials out of it, passing them into the associated `auth:InboundAuthProvider`, and getting the credentials validated.
+The `auth:InboundAuthProvider` is used to validate the credentials passed by the `http:InboundAuthHandler`.

-In a particular authentication scheme, implemented instance of `auth:InboundAuthProvider` is initialized with required configurations and it is passed to the implemented instance of `http:InboundAuthHandler`.
+In a particular authentication scheme, the implemented instance of the `auth:InboundAuthProvider` is initialized with the required configurations and it is passed to the implemented instance of the `http:InboundAuthHandler`.

-Next, the implemented instance of  `http:InboundAuthHandler` is passed to the `http:Listener` configuration as follows and the listener is initialized with authentication.
+Next, the implemented instance of  the `http:InboundAuthHandler` is passed to the `http:Listener` configuration as follows and the listener is initialized with authentication.

-The following example represents how a listener is secured with Basic auth with above mentioned configurations.
+The following example represents how a listener is secured with Basic Auth with the above-mentioned configurations.

 ```ballerina
 import ballerina/auth;